ahmadfajar/vue-mdbootstrap-docs/src/docs/usage.md

-If you are using `BsGrid`, `BsTreeGrid`, `BsModel`, `BsStore`, `BsTreeStore` and/or need to perform HTTP Request, you can use example code below in your javascript to initialize axios plugin.
+If you are using `BsGrid`, `BsTreeGrid`, `BsModel`, `BsStore`, `BsTreeStore` and/or need to perform HTTP Request, you can use example code below in your javascript to initialize MDBootstrap Axios plugin.

 ```js
 Vue.use(AxiosPlugin, {baseURL: "http://localhost/<api-url>"});
 ```

-## Demos

-You can clone the demos from [here](https://github.com/ahmadfajar/vue-mdbootstrap-demos) to see it in action.
+Now, you can use any of **Vue MDBootstrap** components in your html page.

 ## Start coding